kevinoh45TuD/pp2_card_games/README.md

 ![Picture of endscreen](/assets/doc-media/pp2-docs-end.png)

 They will have the option to restart or quit the game at this point.

+I wanted to give the player a positive message when the completed a game.
+I also wanted to provide instant access to either a new game or the main screen.

 ### Future Features